ooyala/immunity/README.markdown

 ============

 Building a continuous, staged deployment workflow for your app is hard and always application-specific.
-Immunity makes it easier to script these workflows:
+Immunity makes it easier to script these workflows with these features:

 * A basic workflow engine that's specific to deploying versions of code to groups of servers, including "monitoring application metrics".
 * A UI which succinctly visualizes the current state of your deployment pipeline along with metrics useful for troubleshooting.
-* A focused and easy to extend code base.
+* A focused and easy-to-extend code base.

-These features reduce a lot of complexity needed for scripting a robust continuous deployment and ensure that you don't have to beat your tool into submission to get it to do what you want.
+These features reduce a lot of the complexity needed for scripting a robust continuous deployment and ensure that you don't have to beat your infrastructure into submission to get it to do what you want.

 Why not use something like Jenkins for this?
 --------------------------------------------
-Jenkins is a generic job server which can be used to power to run jobs like "deployment version X" or "run the tests for version Y".
-However, since it is a generic job server, it takes a lot of configuration to set up a sophisticated staged deployment, and it does not naturally support the notion of a "application monitoring period", does not naturally visualize.
+Jenkins is a generic job server which can be used to run jobs like "deploy version X" or "run the tests for version Y".
+However, since it is a generic job server, it takes a lot of configuration to set up a sophisticated staged deployment, and it does not naturally support the notion of a "application monitoring period".

 Most importantly, when depending on this deployment pipeline as the lifeline of your app or business, it's critical to have your deployment pipeline dashboarded succinctly and to have informative and useful